 Green distribution has set the pace for managing the speed of vehicles.
 This environmental strategy looks to find the optimal range that vehicles can operate at to reduce fuel consumption over the long haul.
 With modern technology, this is a great way to help the environment.

-New tyre material and technology gives trucks their needed traction while being friendlier on the environment.
-These changes help save on fuel, but can also increase the life of the tyre too.
-Longer life means less used tyres in the landfill.
+New tire material and technology gives trucks their needed traction while being friendlier on the environment.
+These changes help save on fuel, but can also increase the life of the tire too.
+Longer life means less used tire in the landfill.

 Fuel additive programs